 Wireless charging is the process in which various batteries (of gadgets or mechanisms) are charged using the wireless chargers.
 Although, less efficient than traditional wire-based chargers, wireless chargers provide the desired comfort and ease of use associated with the absence of wires and cables.
 Psychologically, it may appear that it takes less time to place the gadget on a wireless cradle than to hook it up to an adapter’s wire, although it may be much safer to use wireless chargers than traditional chargers if charging electric vehicles (EV) or other high-power mechanisms.
-The focus of my report is on universal wireless charger for handheld devices.
+The focus of my report is on universal wireless charging technology for handheld devices.

 1. Identify what’s currently happening in the business environment.